work-in-progress/hook.io-wget/README.md

 	./bin/hookio-wget

 This starts a hook and reads the local config.json.
-The files found there will be downloaded.
+The files found there will be downloaded or a head will be requested.
 A sample is provided in examples/example-config.json.
 The config option is included for debugging and testing purposes, in general you will want to use messages and code.

 ### Messages